Police Scotland: Special Constabulary

 Special constables are unpaid volunteers who have the same police powers as their full-time counterparts when on or off duty.
 They must spend a minimum of 96 hours per year on duty.
-Although they are unpaid a "Recognition Award Scheme", remodelled in 2016, awards a payment of £1,100 to Special constables who achieve 180 hours service in a 12-month period and have at least two years previous police service.
+Although they are unpaid a "Recognition Award Scheme", remodelled in 2016, awards a payment of £1,100 to Special constables who achieve 180 hours' service in a 12-month period and have at least two years' previous police service.

-Special constables undertake a standardised comprehensive training program which normally runs over a course of at least eight weekends with one full week spent at Scottish Police College in Tulliallan.
-When on duty, they wear the exact same uniform as their regular counterparts.
-There are no differences in their uniform and they are visually indistinguishable from their regular colleagues.
+Special constables undertake a standardised comprehensive training programme that normally runs over a course of at least eight weekends with one full week spent at Scottish Police College in Tulliallan.
+When on duty, they wear the same uniform as their regular counterparts.
 Special constables can be used in time of need, usually working alongside regular officers on community policing or emergency response teams and in the Specialist Crime and Operational Support Divisions e.g. Dog Unit and Roads Policing.

+In response to the COVID-19 pandemic, at the request of Police Scotland, Special Constables with the organisation increased their hours.
+Completing more than 90,000 duty hours from the months of March 2020 to April 2021, with A & D Division's each volunteering more than 10,000 hours.

-Special Constable Numbers
+Special Constable numbers

-As at 31 March 2021, Police Scotland had a total of 461 Special Constables, with 35 being listed as inactive, having not participated in active duty for 6 months or more; the total cohort of active SCs was 426.
+From information received on 31 March 2021, Police Scotland had 461 Special Constables, with 35 being listed as inactive, having not participated in active duty for 6 months or more; the total cohort of active SCs was 426.
 The total of 461 SCs represents a net reduction of 10% on 2020 figures, when the comparable figure was 511 SCs.
 Compared to 2014 figures, this represents a 100% net reduction in the total number of Special Constables.
 In the year to March 2021, 85 Special Constables left the Police Scotland Special Constabulary, 17 (20%) of whom transferred to the police service as regular Police Constables, the remaining 68 (80%) departing all together.
 In the same period 36 new Special Constables joined Police Scotland, a net loss of 50 SCs between March 2020 and March 2021.
 There are growing concerns from some over the future prospects of Police Scotland's Special Constabulary if the number of SCs within the organisation continues to decline at the current rate.
+The number of Special Constables dropped further still, with the reported figure being 422 in 2022, this led to the matter being discussed by the then Justice Secretary Keith Brown in the Scottish Parliament.
+In December 2023, the number of Special Constables was revealed to have fallen further, to 409, with only 32 officers being trained during 2023.